 Phenotype and Genotype Data

 In this study, we used the UK Biobank data (Allen et al., 2014) with 487,409 samples and 93,095,623 SNPs from the imputed data set.
-In addition, clinical and physiologic phenotypes including height and hypertension, and socio-demographic covariates including age (Data-Field 21003), ethnic group (Data-Field 22006), sex (Data-Field 22001), genotype measurement batch (Data-Field 22000), and the center where the patient’s examination was performed (Data-Field 54).
-In contrast to other UK Biobank PRS studies, we did not use the 40 PCA variables (Data-Field 22009) which were calculated by the UK Biobank based on all the data set due to information leakage concerns.
+In addition, clinical and physiologic phenotypes were used, including height and hypertension, and socio-demographic covariates, including age (Data-Field 21003), ethnic group (Data-Field 22006), sex (Data-Field 22001), genotype measurement batch (Data-Field 22000), and the center where the patient’s examination was performed (Data-Field 54).
+In contrast to other UK Biobank PRS studies, we did not use the 40 PCA variables (Data-Field 22009) that were calculated by the UK Biobank based on the whole data set, due to information leakage concerns.

 Preprocessing

-Quality control was implemented on participants and SNPs using Plink2 tool (Purcell et al., 2007).
-SNPs’ quality control was performed by eliminating variants with duplicate ID, missing values (keep only genotyped SNPs with a dosage of 0, 1, or 2), variants that deviate from Hardy–Weinberg equilibrium (HWE) by p-value < 1e-6, and variants with minor allele frequency (MAF) < 0.001.
-SNPs quality control operations were carried out in the order of mention, according to the default Plink2 order.
-Subjects’ quality control was performed by eliminating family-related subjects as described in (Sheppard et al., 2021).
-In addition, we used only subjects from those that were European Caucasians ancestry to prevent population stratification (Lewis and Knight, 2012).
+Quality control was implemented on participants and SNPs using the Plink2 tool (Purcell et al., 2007).
+SNP quality control was performed by eliminating variants with duplicate IDs, those with missing values (keeping only genotyped SNPs with a dosage of 0, 1, or 2), variants that deviated from Hardy–Weinberg equilibrium (HWE) by p-value < 1e-6, and variants with minor allele frequency (MAF) < 0.001.
+SNP quality control operations were carried out in the order of mention, according to the default Plink2 order.
+Subject quality control was performed by eliminating family-related subjects as described in Sheppard et al. (2021).
+In addition, we used only subjects of European Caucasian ancestry to prevent population stratification (Lewis and Knight, 2012).

-SNPs were coded as 0,1,2 for homozygote for the minor allele, heterozygote, and homozygote for the alternative allele, assuming additive allele effects.
+SNPs were coded as 0,1,2 for homozygote for the minor allele, heterozygote, and homozygote for the alternative allele, respectively, assuming additive allele effects.
 The samples were randomly split into 85% training set and 15% test set.
-From the training set, 1000 random samples were taken to serve as the validation set.
-We chose a relatively low validation set size because we wanted to maximize the number of samples on which the model can be trained.
-Such a large dataset in high dimension, could not be loaded to memory at once.
+From the training set, 1,000 random samples were taken to serve as the validation set.
+We chose a relatively low validation set size because we wanted to maximize the number of samples on which the model could be trained.
+Such a large dataset in high dimension could not be loaded into memory at once.
 Therefore, we decided to split the data into chunks of 1,000 samples each.
 We used iterative algorithms such that in each iteration the model was updated based on a batch of 1,000 samples.

 Phenotypes

 To examine the quality of the complex trait prediction models, we used two phenotypes, one quantitative and one binary trait.
-Height is a continuous trait, highly heritable, and classic polygenic trait (Lango Allen et al., 2010).
+Height is a continuous trait, highly heritable, and a classic polygenic trait (Lango Allen et al., 2010).
 Hypertension was used as a binary trait, as it is a common disease that has a complex multifactorial etiology (Moore and Williams, 2002).

-The new variables after dimensionality reduction, which were used as an input for the trait prediction model, were min-max normalized to be between zero and one.
+The new variables after dimensionality reduction, which were used as input for the trait prediction model, were min-max normalized to be between zero and one.
 The trait prediction model was adjusted using the covariates listed above.
-We used the socio-demographic categorical features: sex, genotype measurement batch, and the patient’s assessment center as dummy variables.
+We used the socio-demographic categorical features of sex, genotype measurement batch, and the patient’s assessment center as dummy variables.
 Age was min-max normalized to be between zero and one.
 In addition, for each model, we also filtered samples that had a missing value for the phenotype of interest.

 Dimensionality Reduction